 document.title but you now want to reference a particular data layer), you don't need to edit many different rules to change that reference.
 You simply change the reference once in the data element and all rules that reference that data element automatically update.

-Note: If a data element is not referenced in a rule, it is not loaded on any page unless specifically called in custom script
+Note: If a data element is not referenced in a rule, it is not loaded unless specifically called in custom script

 Data elements are populated with data when they are used in rules or when manually called in a script.
 At a high level, you: